lab-midas/TCIA_processing/README.md

 ```/PATH/TO/NIFTI/FDG-PET-CT-Lesions/```
 is the directory of the NIfTI data generated using tcia_dicom_to_nifti.py (see above) and
 ```/PATH/TO/HDF5/FDG-PET-CT-Lesions.hdf5```
-is the path and filename of the hdf5 file to be created
+is the path and filename of the hdf5 file to be created.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)